dragonchain/smart-contract-templates/README.md

 * **Overview**
   - Design goals
-  - Smart Contract (SC)
+  - Smart contract (SC)
-  - Getting Started
+  - Getting started

-* **Design Goals**
+* **Design goals**
-  - Scalability and Flexibility - OpenFaaS provides a high degree environment customization while running it on kubernetes which gives Dragonchain the capability for hybrid, on-prem and multi-cloud deployment.
-Also, developers can use any programming languages they would like as long as they can configure a dockerfile correctly.
+  - Scalability and Flexibility - Developers can use any programming languages they would like as long as they can configure a dockerfile correctly.
+Developers can develop up to 20 smart contract but can request for custom increase if needed.
   - Light weight and faster deployment - SCs are built and deployed as a docker image on Dragonchain.
-* **Smart Contract**
+* **Smart contract**
 Dragonchain SC uses docker to package SC neatly for deployment.
 SC anatomy:
   - Dockerfile: "The Dockerfile is essentially the build instructions to build the image.
-The advantage of a Dockerfile over just storing the binary image (or a snapshot / template in other virtualisation systems) is that the automatic builds will ensure you have the latest version available.
+The advantage of a Dockerfile over just storing the binary image (or a snapshot/template in other virtualisation systems) is that the automatic builds will ensure you have the latest version available.
 This is a good thing from a security perspective, as you want to ensure you’re not installing any vulnerable software."
     **Node SC  dockerfile**
     ```dockerfile
     FROM node:8-alpine